 They have very light skeletons with long hind legs for their size.
 Indeed, in his comparative study of canid morphology, published in 1954, the scholarly American zoologist Milton Hildebrand calculated that Red foxes had disproportionally longer hind legs compared with other closely related members of the dog family.
 Hildebrand didn’t speculate on the significance of this trait, but some two decades later, J. David Henry suggested that it allows foxes extra propulsion when pouncing from their deep crouch.
 Overall, Hildebrand identified seven bones (the sacrum, sternum, scapulae, lumber vertebrae, baculum, ulna and fibula) that, in foxes, are significantly reduced in their relative width versus other canids; probably helping to keep them lightweight.

-The forepaws have five digits (four in contact with the ground and a dew claw on the back of the leg), while the hind feet have only four, lacking the dew claw; all paws are furred on the pads (left), which helps muffle their approach, prevent heat loss and provides sensory information while hunting.
+The forepaws have five digits, four are in contact with the ground and the fifth, a dew claw on the back of the leg sits about 15mm (0.6 in.) off the ground.
+Once thought to be vestigial, a recent paper by Russian zoologist Jan Englund proposes that it may serve to help catch small mammals, by increasing the reach of the claws in the event that prey has moved during a pounce.
+The dew claw is lacking on the hind feet, which would seem to support this hypothesis.
+All paws are furred on the pads (left), which helps muffle their approach, prevent heat loss and provides sensory information while hunting.
 The pad arrangement is roughly oval, compared to the more rounded arrangement observed in many other canids, including the domestic dog.
 The body proportions and gait are such that walking foxes leave a ’12-5-3 rule’ track – tracks have a stride less than 12 in.
 (30 cm), a straddle of fewer than 5 in.
 (13 cm) and a track length of less than 3 in.
 (8 cm).

 The eyes are situated at the front of the skull, providing binocular vision and each possesses a nictitating (protective) membrane that moves only when the eye is closed.
 Vertically-slit oval pupils are surrounded by a large iris, which is slate-blue in cubs, owing to a lack of the yellow pigment lipochrome (see Breeding Biology), changing to gold/amber at around 4-5 weeks old.
 A layer of reflective cells called the tapetum lucidium (meaning roughly ‘bright carpet’ in Latin) sits behind the retina and reflects light back into the eye, improving vision under low-light conditions (see Senses) and causing eye shine.
 Eye shine is a form of iridescence, which means that the colour of the reflected light can vary according to the angle you’re viewing it from.
 Nonetheless, eye shine is generally either white or blue/green when viewed head-on, or pinkish-orange when the animal isn’t looking directly at the light source.